mitsuhiko/lucumr/2015/11/18/pythons-hidden-re-gems.rst

 The best feature of the regex system in Python is without a doubt that it's making a clear distinction between matching and searching.
-Something that not many other regular expresion engines do.
-In particular when you perform a match you can provide an index to offset the maching but the matching itself will be anchored to that position.
+Something that not many other regular expression engines do.
+In particular when you perform a match you can provide an index to offset the matching but the matching itself will be anchored to that position.

 In particular this means you can do something like this: